thuhci/RingTool/README.md

 ![RingTool System Overview](figures/structure.jpg)

 ## 📊 Dataset
+### Visualization
-Visualization of ring signal and corresponding medical ground truth.
+Visualization of the ring signal and corresponding medical ground truth.
+Below is an example of the reflective ring (Ring 1)'s visualizations of the raw data for different activities.
+For more samples, please refer to the [visualizations](visualizations) folder.

 ![Dataset Visualization](figures/00017_ring1_processed.png)

+### Data Collection
 Our data was collected from two certain protocols.

 > **Stimulus-evoked data collection procedure across physiological states.** The protocol consists of three main activities: (1) A 10-minute seated resting, (2) A 9-minute supervised low-oxygen simulation, and (3) Two 2-minute sessions of deep squat exercises.
 Blood pressure measurements were taken before and after each activity, while physiological data was continuously recorded by our custom rings and periodically measured by commercial rings for comparison.